temperandforge/TF-Coding-Challenge/README.md

 This challenge tests your ability to code DRY (Don't Repeat Yourself) in working with PHP data structures and rendering HTML based on a provided design.

 ## Challenge Instructions
-Follow the instructions in this [Issue](https://github.com/temperandforge/TF-Coding-Challenge/issues/1).
+Fork the repository to your GitHub account and then follow the instructions in this [Issue](https://github.com/temperandforge/TF-Coding-Challenge/issues/1).

 ### Time Expectation
 This challenge should take approximately 4-6 hours to complete, please get as far as you can in that amount of time and commit code regularly along the way.